karamanmertcan/karamanmertcan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on LetWOM
+- 🔭 I’m currently Co-Founder and MERN Developer at Smesh www.smesh.network
-- 🌱 I’m currently learning NestJs React Native and some SvelteKit
+- 🌱 I’m currently learning NestJs and Vue.Js
 - 👯 I’m looking to collaborate on React and React Native Projects
 - 📫 How to reach me: www.mertcankaraman.com